BMedSci-student/inducible_eqtl_analysis/README.md

 # Inducible eQTL Analysis

-Pipeline for performing eQTL analysis designed as part of BMedSci student project
+R pipeline for performing eQTL analysis designed as part of BMedSci student project.

 Access to inidvidual level RNA-seq data is provided for collaborators of ISARIC 4C, https://isaric4c.net/